bachelor-2014/report/v2/software.md

 that it should be available.
 Implementing a component can be done by using the following steps:

-- The settings of the component must be defined e.g. a syringe component which consists of two servo motors connected to the physical Servo Controller.
+- The settings of the component must be defined, e.g. a syringe component which consists of two servo motors connected to the physical servo controller.
 The definition must be reflected in the configuration file.
 The definition must at the very least have a type name (e.g. **Syringe**), a name (unique for each component instance), and how it is connected to the peripherals of the BeagleBone Black.
-- The component must be implemented, inheriting from the `Component` C++ class and implementing the virtual methods.
+- The component must be implemented as a class, inheriting from the `Component` C++ class and implementing the virtual methods.
 - The `componentinitializer.cpp` file must be updated to know about this new type of component including how to initialize it from the configuration file.